-Fast Startup (also known as Hybrid Boot) is a new feature introduced first with Windows 8 to start a computer faster than the time required to start a PC with traditional cold startup.
-Fast Startup is present in the latest Windows 10 as well, and is turned on by default.
+Fast Startup (also known as Hybrid Boot) is a new feature introduced first with Windows 8 to start a computer faster than the time required to start a PC with the traditional cold startup.
+Fast Startup is present in the latest Windows 10 as well and is turned on by default.

 How Fast startup works?

-According Microsoft, when you shut down your Windows 10 PC, after closing all running applications, Windows automatically saves the copy of loaded drivers and kernel to a file called hibernate file (hiberfil.sys) located in the root of the drive where Windows 10 is installed.
+According to Microsoft, when you shut down your Windows 10 PC, after closing all running applications, Windows automatically saves the copy of loaded drivers and kernel to a file called hibernate file (hiberfil.sys) located in the root of the drive where Windows 10 is installed.

-By default, Fast startup is turned on and Windows uses the same instead of cold startup (traditional startup).
+By default, Fast startup is turned on, and Windows uses the same instead of cold startup (traditional startup).
 But if you have a feeling that your PC starts slowly after shut down, checking the status of Fast startup is a good idea.

 Turn on or off Fast startup in Windows 10

 Tip: If you have turned on Fast startup but want to perform a traditional cold shut down once in a while without turning off Fast startup or hybrid boot, open Command Prompt as administrator, type shutdown /s /f /t 0, and then press Enter key.